earlfranciss/earlfranciss/README.md

 ###

 <p align="center">
-I'm a passionate Software Engineer from the Philippines 🇵🇭, focused on building reliable, efficient, and scalable applications.
+I'm an Associate Software Engineer from the Philippines<!--🇵🇭-->, focused on building reliable, efficient, and scalable applications.
 I enjoy bridging the gap between development and operations—crafting solutions that not only work but perform seamlessly in production environments.<br><br>
 </p>

 ###